Bar and Court Admissions

 - Won a take-nothing judgment after a full bench trial for an oil company in an employment dispute with an executive.

-- Representing a doctor and a law professor in amicus briefs in cases concerning military vaccine mandates for service members before the U.S. Supreme Court and the Fifth, Sixth, and Ninth Circuit Courts of Appeals.
+- Represented a doctor and a law professor in preparation of amicus briefs in cases concerning military vaccine mandates for service members before the U.S. Supreme Court and the Fifth, Sixth, and Ninth Circuit Courts of Appeals.

 - Won reversal of multiple adverse rulings in the Fifth Circuit for a publisher raising First Amendment challenges to state statutes concerning 3-D printing instructions.